• Skip to primary navigation

 • In a small second bowl, crack your egg and egg yolk.
 Whisk until frothy.

 • Add the honey, milk and lemon juice to the egg yolk.
-Mix together.
+Whisk again until smooth.
+Set aside 1 Tablespoon of the wet ingredients for later.

-• Turn your dough out onto a piece of parchment paper and gently press it together into a round disk about 1 inch thick.
+• Turn your dough out onto a piece of parchment paper and gently press it together into a round disk about 1 inch thick and 8 inches across.
 With a sharp knife or bench scraper, divide your circle into 8 wedges (like pizza slices).
-Place the wedges on a lined baking sheet leaving ¼" to ½" between each wedge.
+Place the wedges on a lined baking sheet leaving a little space between each wedge.

-• Places scones into the refrigerator to chill for 30 minutes.
+• Places scones into the freezer to chill for 30 minutes.

 • Remove your scones from the refrigerator.
-Brush the tops with the remaining liquid from the recipe, taking care not to brush the sides.
+Brush the tops with the reserved egg mixture, taking care not to brush the sides.
 Place directly into the hot oven.

 • Remove from oven and cool about 15 minutes before adding the icing.

-• In a small bowl, combine powdered sugar, lemon juice, milk and lemon zest.
+• Prepare the icing.
+In a small bowl, combine powdered sugar, lemon juice, milk and lemon zest.
 Stir until smooth.

 Tried this recipe?Mention @wellfedbaker or tag #wellfedbaker!